 We were organized in the state of Maryland on August 23, 2017 and maintain key offices in New York, New York and Los Angeles, California.
 We elected to be taxed as a REIT under the Internal Revenue Code of 1986, as amended, beginning with our taxable year ended December 31, 2018.
-We conduct all our activities and hold substantially all our assets and liabilities through our operating subsidiary, BrightSpire Capital Operating Company, LLC.
-At March 31, 2022, we owned 97.7% of the OP, as its sole managing member.
-The remaining 2.3% was owned as noncontrolling interest.
-During the three months ended June 30, 2022, we redeemed the 2.3% outstanding membership units in the OP for \$25.4 million.
-Following this redemption, there were no noncontrolling interests in the OP.
+We conduct all our activities and hold substantially all our assets and liabilities through our operating subsidiary, BrightSpire Capital Operating Company, LLC (the "OP").